szymonc/lana/README.md

 ### Starting the app
 Please use

-`serve -s build` to run the production build
+`yarn && yarn build && serve -s build` to run the production build

 `yarn && yarn start` to install the dependencies and run the development code